 The day is all about creating supportive communities by having conversations with family, friends, or colleagues about mental health.
 We all have mental health, by talking about it we can support ourselves and others.

 We aim to support communities up and down the country to have more mental health conversations than ever before.

 We know that conversations about mental health have the power to change lives.
 Our recent research shows how important open conversations in communities are to support everyone’s mental wellbeing.

-Time to Talk Day is about us all being open to the idea of talking – we all have mental health, and by having conversations about it we can help ourselves and others.
-It’s not about encouraging people to talk about a mental health problem if they don’t want to.Learn More
+Time to Talk Day is about us all being open to the idea of talking – we all have mental health and by having conversations about it we can help ourselves and others.
+It’s not about encouraging people to talk about a mental health issue if they don’t want to.Learn More

 It’s great to start the conversation about mental health.
 We hope that these materials and ideas help get people talking.Learn More